tezos-commons/baseDAO/docs/specification-ligo.md

 * The previous bullet point implies that each `X` must have a field annotations with the corresponding entrypoint name.
 In the definitions below it may be omitted, but it is still implied.

-Note: Haskell definitions are provided only for readability.
+Note: CameLIGO definitions are provided only for readability.
-If Michelson type contradicts what's written in Haskell definition, the Michelson definition takes precedence.
+If Michelson type contradicts what's written in CameLIGO definition, the Michelson definition takes precedence.

 ## Standard FA2 Token Functions